Jayne Anne Phillips: Writing career

+Early career

-During the mid-1970s she left West Virginia for California, embarking on a cross-country trip that would lead to numerous jobs, experiences, and encounters that would greatly affect her fiction, with its focus on lonely, lost souls and struggling survivors.
+During the mid-1970s, Phillips left West Virginia for California, embarking on a cross-country trip that would lead to numerous jobs, experiences, and encounters that would greatly influence her fiction, with its focus on lonely, lost souls and struggling survivors.

 In 1976, Truck Press published her first short story collection Sweethearts, for which Phillips earned a Pushcart Prize and the Coordinating Council of Literary Magazines Fels Award.

 Sweethearts was followed in 1978 by a second small-press collection, Counting, issued by Vehicle Editions.
 Counting earned Phillips greater recognition and the St. Lawrence Award.